 This article explains everything you need to know about the Raspberry Pi camera autofocus.

-It applies to all Raspberry Pi Models (Pi 3, Pi 4, Pi Zero, Compute Module, and all others), and all Raspberry Pi camera modules (V1.3, V2.1, HQ).
+It applies to all Raspberry Pi Models, and all Raspberry Pi camera modules: V1.3, V2.1, HQ, and V3.

 Luckily, you are in the right place.
-Arducam is possibly the only company to offer a complete solution to autofocus on all 3 Raspberry Pi camera models.
+Arducam has the most extensive solution to autofocus on Pi cameras.

 So let’s dive right in and clarify this issue once and for all.